Graph Neural Networks for Fast Contingency Analysis of Power Systems: Graph-Aware Neural Network Models

-The Guided Dropout NN technique proposed in \cite{donnot-01906170} asserts that it is possible to train only one network with variants that capture all the different N$-1$ topology cases around a standard reference topology; in the reference topology all lines are in service.
+The Guided Dropout NN technique proposed in \cite{donnot-01906170} asserts that it is possible to train only one network with variants that capture all the different N$-1$ topologies around a standard reference topology; in the reference topology, all lines are in service.
 The reference topology and all other N-$1$ cases are trained simultaneously, wherein the N$-1$ cases have been encoded in the NN by activating ``conditional'' $N^{\mathrm{GD}}$ hidden units (i.e. neurons) in layer $l \in \mathcal{H}$.
 Specifically, a number of static neurons $N^{\mathrm{S}}_{l}$ are applied in the $H$ layers, and these neurons are set to always be active.
 Another set $N^{\mathrm{GD}}_l$ is activated based on the considered N-$1$ topology; for example, a different single guided neuron can represent each of the $N^{\mathrm{N-1}}$ configurations defining the N$-1$ scenarios.
 These are subsequently added to $l \in \mathcal{H}$ to represent all configurations that move away from the reference.
-In this work, the reference refers to the nominal power grid topology that does not have any buses or lines disconnected i.e., N$-0$ case.
+In this work, the reference refers to the nominal power grid topology that does not have any buses or lines disconnected, i.e., N$-0$ case.
 The total number of neurons per layer is thus defined as: $N_l = N^{\mathrm{S}}_{l} + N^{\mathrm{GD}}_l$ where $N^{\mathrm{GD}}_l \geq \norm{\mathcal{E}}$ (where $\norm{\mathcal{E}}$ is the number of edges, $e$, in the power network).
+Note that it is possible to have $N^{\mathrm{GD}} = 0$ in some layers; this is normally the case for the first and last layers in the model.

 A binary structural vector $\bm\tau \in \{0,1 \}^{N_l}$ encoded with each N$-1$ case, is used to guide the ``drop-in'' of neurons defined as: